Kruptein/PlanarAlly/README.md

 You can select different objects on the active layer.
 When selected you can additionally move an object simply by dragging it.
 You can also resize an object by hovering over one of the corners of the object and then dragging in the desired direction.

+Selecting multiple objects allows you to move/drag the entire selection from anywhere in the selection region.

 #### Pan

 When selected, dragging allows for panning the screen